MannLabs/scPortrait/README.md

 ## Contributing

-If you like this software, you can give us a star to boost our visibility!
-All direct contributions are also welcome.
-Feel free to post a new [issue](https://github.com/MannLabs/alphapeptstats/issues) or clone the repository and create a [pull request](https://github.com/MannLabs/scPortrait/pulls) with a new branch.
-For an even more interactive participation, check out the [discussions](https://github.com/MannLabs/scPortrait/discussions).
+If you like this software, consider giving us a star to boost our visibility!
+For detailed guidelines on how to contribute, please refer to our [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

+We welcome all types of contributions!
+You can:
+- Post a new [issue](https://github.com/MannLabs/alphapeptstats/issues) if you encounter a bug or have a feature request.
+- Clone the repository, create a new branch, and submit a [pull request](https://github.com/MannLabs/scPortrait/pulls).
+- Join the conversation in our [discussions](https://github.com/MannLabs/scPortrait/discussions) for more interactive participation.